florenceasitwas/site/affiliations.md

 [Guild of the Dome](http://www.guildofthedome.com/)

-## An Incredible Thank You to the Following:
+## Thank You to the Following:

 Opera del Duomo and Mons.
 Timothy Verdon

 Kunsthistorisches Instituit and Dr. Alessandro Nova

+Villa I Tatti, the Harvard Center for Italian Renaissance Studies and Dr. Alina Payne

 Florence Office of Tourism and Dott.
 Andrea Giordani